jlongbotham/StressChange/README.md

 ### 1. Mistransmission

+The first model is based on the assumption that language change often occurs in the "handover" between generations due to mistransmission.
+That is, speakers sometimes mishear what the parent generation says, influencing the language that they end up speaking.

+In the context of the N/V stress patterns for these verbs, there is a clear bias toward a {1,2} stress pattern, known as Ross' generalization.
+One explanation for this bias is that generally in English stressed and unstressed syllables appear alternately in a sentence.
+As nouns often follow an unstressed article (a "trochaic-biasing" context), they tend to have primary stress.
+Because of this tendency, (Sonderegger and Niyogi 2010) assume that mistransmission can occur in only one direction ({1,1}, {2,2} &rarr; {1,2}).

 ```java
     public void mistransmission(WordPair word) { // Model 1
         // set the noun and verb probabilities for the next generation